Nikkei adds 0.7 percent in subdued trade; G20 outcome, earnings eyed

 Colopl Inc (3668.T), which has been dubbed as the "next GungHo (Online Entertainment Inc 3765.OS)", rose 46 percent over the last four sessions.
 It added 1.4 percent on the day.

-Capcom Co Ltd (9697.T) jumped 9 percent on Friday after the gaming company said it would buy back 1.5 million shares, which amount to 2.6 percent of its outstanding shares and worth up to 2.5 billion yen, between April 22 and May 31.
+Capcom Co Ltd (9697.T) jumped 9 percent on Friday after the gaming company said it would buy back 1.5 million shares, which amount to 2.6 percent of its outstanding shares and worth up to 2.5 billion yen ($25 million), between April 22 and May 31.

 (Additional reporting by Ayai Tomisawa; Editing by Eric Meijer)